What relevance do the Sustainable Development Goals SDG have for companies?

 Stefan Grafenhorst is sustainability manager at Plastics processors and foam producers Greiner.

-Peter Stettner has been with 25 for years Turbine manufacturer Andritz Hydro active and responsible for market strategy.
+Peter Stettner has been with the for 25 years Turbine manufacturer Andritz Hydro active and responsible for market strategy.